wtsi-hgi/hgi-cookie-monster/README.md

 3. Build the image from this repository, using the tag `wtsi-hgi/the-monster`.

+4. Ensure your Cookie Monster `setup.conf` is specified per `setup.example`.

-4. Ensure your iRODS environment configuration file (`~/.irods/.irodsEnv`) has Kerberos authentication disabled by removing any `irodsAuthScheme 'KRB'` line.
+5. Ensure your iRODS environment configuration file (`~/.irods/.irodsEnv`) has Kerberos authentication disabled by removing any `irodsAuthScheme 'KRB'` line.

-5. Generate the iRODS password for your user using `iinit`, which should give you an `~/.irods/.irodsA`) file.
+6. Generate the iRODS password for your user using `iinit`, which should give you an `~/.irods/.irodsA`) file.

 The container can now be run with:

-    docker run -d -p 5000:5000 -v /path/to/your/.irods:/root/.irods wtsi-hgi/the-monster
+    docker run -d \
+               -p 50666:5000 \
+               -v /path/to/your/setup:/cookie-monster-setup \
+               -v /path/to/your/.irods:/root/.irods \
+               wtsi-hgi/the-monster

 # License